AlecMerves/Routablility-Driven-Placement/README.md

 BENCHMARKS
-To run a benchmark, place a folder with the same name as the benchmark into the ./benchmarks folder To run the superblue benchmarks, place each superblue# folder into the ./benchmarks folder
+To run a benchmark, place a folder with the same name as the benchmark into the ./benchmarks folder To run the superblue benchmarks, place each superblue# folder into the ./benchmarks folder (can be found [here](https://www.ispd.cc/contests/11/ispd2011_contest.html))

 USAGE
 To run the program, enter ./main into the command line with the approiate flags